jhill1/SEPwC/source/Python_arguments.inc.rst

                         help="Print progress")                 # on/off flag

-You can also specify which variable the argument is parsered into, the type, if an argument is required, if it should be a list and a lot more too.
+You can also specify which variable the argument is parsed into, the type, if an argument is required, if it should be a list and a lot more too.

 You then parse the argument and put them in variables as you see fit